proteus-h2020/proteus-docker/README.md

 Architecture
 -----
-Docker Proteus Environment has one container based on the lightweight image of Alpine Linux for each service:
+The PROTEUS virtual environment is based on te Alpine Linux OS (one instance per container).
+Each of these containers consists of two main services:

 * Kafka
 * Zookeeper